Azure/OpenShift/docs/known-issues.md

 Currently, no modifications are permitted to the `Microsoft.ContainerService/openShiftManagedClusters` resource after creation, except for scaling up or down the number of compute nodes.
-Currently the maximum number of compute nodes is limited to 5.
+Currently the maximum number of compute nodes is limited to 20.

 ## Limited VM sizes

-Currently, Managed OpenShift on Azure only permits use of Azure Standard_D2s_v3 and Standard_D4s_v3 VM sizes.
+Managed OpenShift on Azure only permits use specifics VM Sizes, you can find all the supported SKU in the [supported resources documentation](./supported-resources.md#azure--vm-sizes).

 ## Cannot create cluster with FQDNs containing capital letters